disorderedmaterials/dissolve/web/docs/examples/emim-oac/step5.md

 {{< action type="edit" text="Double-click on its name and change it to `H-H`" />}}
 {{< action type="edit" text="Find the **Reference Data** settings group, and for the **Reference** keyword select the file `SLS39546-H_H.mint01` and set the format of the data to `mint`" />}}

-For the remaining datasets you need to drag a new {{< module "NeutronSQ" >}} into the layer from the module palette (click the {{< gui-button icon="general_palette" text="Show Palette" >}} button if you can't already see it) and set the relevant isotopologues, short name, and datafile as listed above.
+For the remaining datasets you need to drag a new {{< module "NeutronSQ" >}} into the layer from the module palette (click the {{< gui-button icon="palette" text="Show Palette" >}} button if you can't already see it) and set the relevant isotopologues, short name, and datafile as listed above.

 Finally, we need to set the instrumental broadening in the {{< module "SQ" >}} module first: